 From the color palette, to bedding, to art, the decor you choose helps create a restful master bedroom.

-Master Bedroom Decorating Ideas
+Relaxing Bedroom Decorating Ideas

 Color Palette – Start with peaceful bedroom colors.
 A lot of times, you can create a color palette from a piece of art, a rug, or fabrics.

 Or, like me, you may know what color combinations you like.
-In my bedroom, I went with my signature monochrome look with whites and creams, then added a touch of blue which happens to both my favorite color and part of my whole home color palette.
+In my bedroom, I went with my signature monochrome look with tranquil whites and creams, then added a touch of soft blue which happens to both my favorite color and part of my whole home color palette.

 Create symmetry – You wouldn’t necessarily think of symmetry to create a relaxing bedroom, but symmetry is very restful and pleasing to the eye.